w3f/w3f-education/docs/Rust/section1/why-rust.md

 ## Rust is safe.

 The primary reason why Rust is used widely is how **safe** it is.
-In the context of programming, **safe** means that the programmer can confidently write a program with the certainly that it will work as intended.
-In more technical terms, a safe language ensures memory safety, and that a safe language cannot write a dangerous program (unless those safety features are bypassed).
+In the context of programming, **safe** means that the programmer can confidently write a program with the certainty that it will work as intended.
+In more technical terms, a safe language ensures memory safety, and a safe language cannot write a dangerous program (unless those safety features are bypassed).

 This safeness is mostly derived from two factors that work in tandem: